toledo-labs/hf-call-forwarding/README.md

   ]
 }
 ```
+**Important**:

-**Important**: You must provide at least one valid phone number in the JSON asset.
+- You must provide at least one valid phone number in the JSON asset.
 If no phone numbers are available, callers will receive an error message.
+- Make sure to set the phone-numbers.json asset as **private** in your Twilio assets folder.
+This is required for the file to be properly read by the system and also protects sensitive phone number information.

 ## Deployment